Fortyseven/chit-jr/README.md

 - If you are having trouble connecting, check if Ollama can be accessed from localhost.
 Set `OLLAMA_ORIGINS` appropriately.
 Setting it to `*` is not recommended for security reasons, but is fine for testing to make sure things work.
 This is probably because I'm calling `localhost:11434` instead of `127.0.0.1:11434` by default.
 I should probably change that.
 Why am I write this instead of doing it?
 Because I'm trying to stay on track with other stuff I need to do, and this is how I get distracted.

+- If you're seeing a "blocked loading mixed active content" error, it means non-HTTPS content is mixing with HTTPS content somewhere.
+This may happen if the Ollama endpoint is being served via HTTPS.

 ## Notes

 -   Currently built for Firefox, but other browsers are probable once things get stable.